malikberrada/F-35-Detector/README.md

 # F-35-Detector
-This notebook was written to detect the naval version of the F-35 (F-35B).
-We detected the cabin's center of gravity and drew a 100 pixel side square around it to identify the center of the aircraft and perform edge detection.
+This notebook was written to detect the F-35B in images.
+We detected the center of gravity of the cabin and drew a 100px square around it to identify the center of the aircraft and perform edge detection.
 For this we used Detecron2, OpenCV and Pillow.
-For aircraft prediction, we used Convolutional Neural Networks with Keras/TensorFlow.
+For aircraft prediction, we used convolutional neural networks with Keras/TensorFlow.
 ## Requirements
 - To run the notebook do the following:
   - Install Detectron2 by following this tutorial: https://medium.com/@yogeshkumarpilli/how-to-install-detectron2-on-windows-10-or-11-2021-aug-with-the-latest-build-v0-5-c7333909676f